One response to several of the recommendations in the Singularity Principles is to fear that “the cure will be worse than the disease”.

 As just mentioned, better regulations require better regulators.
 As a matter of priority, we need to take steps so that highly talented people are attracted into the roles of regulator – people with great skills and experience in both technical and legal matters.

-Decrying what he describes as a “dangerous… historic divide between Washington and Silicon Valley”, distinguished security expert Bruce Schneier offers the following advice:
+Decrying what he observes as a “dangerous… historic divide between Washington and Silicon Valley”, distinguished security expert Bruce Schneier offers the following advice:

 We need technologists to get involved in policy, and we need policy-makers to get involved in technology.
 We need people who are experts in making both technology and technological policy.
 We need technologists on congressional staffs, inside federal agencies, working for NGOs, and as part of the press.
 We need to create a viable career path for public-interest technologists, much as there already is one for public-interest attorneys.
 We need courses, and degree programs in colleges, for people interested in careers in public-interest technology.
 We need fellowships in organizations that need these people.
 We need technology companies to offer sabbaticals for technologists wanting to go down this path.
 We need an entire ecosystem that supports people bridging the gap between technology and law.
 We need a viable career path that ensures that even though people in this field won’t make as much as they would in a high-tech start-up, they will have viable careers.